 Related to Military History Career Options: Information and Requirements

 A Master of Arts in Military History is available entirely in an online format.
 Students learn about the wars, battles and...

-Individuals who are interested in military history and the social and economic impact of warfare may consider a degree in...
+Individuals who are interested in the military and the social and economic impact of warfare may consider a degree in military...

 Military history is the analysis of armed conflicts that have occurred throughout time.
 Many schools offer Doctor of Philosophy...

 Ph.D. programs with concentrations in military history are rare; therefore, coursework for these types of programs is not...

 - Best Schools with Military History Graduate Programs: List of Schools